mozilla/dawg/README.md

 # Runs the end-to-end tests
 npm run test:e2e
-# Runs the tests only on Chromium
-npm run test:e2e -- --project=chromium
 # Runs the tests of a specific file
 npm run test:e2e -- tests/example.spec.ts
 # Runs the tests in debug mode